opnfv/moon/keystone-moon/doc/source/configuration.rst

     The SSL configuration options available to the eventlet server (``keystone-all``) described here are severely limited.
-A secure deployment should have Keystone running in a web server (such as Apache HTTPd), or behind an SSL terminator.
+A secure deployment should have Keystone running in a web server (such as Apache httpd), or behind an SSL terminator.
 When running Keystone in a web server or behind an SSL terminator the options described in this section have no effect and SSL is configured in the web server or SSL terminator.